How AIEGIS Works — Privacy By Design

 • Optional integration with SIEM (Splunk, Sentinel, Crowdstrike Falcon)

 Data ownership: every byte in customer infra.
-AiEGIS Ltd has no copy, no access, no key.
+AIEGIS LIMITED has no copy, no access, no key.

 05